Pcatchen/liao961120.github.io/Hugo-landing/content/project/twlangsurvey/index.md

 date = 2018-09-09

 # Project summary to display on homepage.
-summary = "Facilitate authoring linguistics-related documents in R Markdown."
+summary = "Visualization of a survey about language usage in Taiwan."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`